martensonbj/redux-saga-workshop/README.md

 );
 ```

-In this function we are trying to accomplish a list of different things:
+In this function we are trying to accomplish a variety of different things:

 1. Dispatch an action to tell redux that we have started our request (to trigger a loader/spinner)
 2. Send out the fetch request
 3. Check to see if we receive a valid response
 4. If yes: Dispatch an action to set the image
 5. If no: Dispatch an action to do something with the error

 That's a lot for one function.
 No part of that is single responsibility and it feels gross.